 During the test

-You will have a lumbar puncture to put the dye into your spinal canal.
+You will have a spinal tap to put the dye into your spinal canal.
 You will lie on your stomach or side on an X-ray table.
 The doctor cleans an area on your lower back.
 A numbing medicine is put into your skin.

-After the area is numb, a thin needle is put into the spinal canal and a stream of X-rays (fluoroscopy) is used to help the doctor place the needle in the right area.
+After the area is numb, a thin needle is put into the spinal canal.
+A stream of X-rays (fluoroscopy) is used to help the doctor place the needle in the right area.
 A sample of spinal canal fluid may be taken before the dye is put in the canal.

 After the dye is put in, you will lie still while the X-ray pictures are taken.